citp/privacy-policy-historical/i/in/ind/indicustom.com.md

-> *The following text is extracted and transformed from the indicustom.com privacy policy that was archived on 2008-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080611101922id_/http%3A//www.indidenim.com/oo/navigation.do%3Fmethod%3DDISPLAY_PRIVACY_STATEMENT) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the indicustom.com privacy policy that was archived on 2008-09-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080917075140id_/http%3A//www.indicustom.com/navigation.do%3Fmethod%3DDISPLAY_PRIVACY_STATEMENT) for the most accurate reproduction.*

 # indi - Privacy Statement

 SUMMARY

 At indi we take your privacy very seriously.
 Please read this Privacy Policy to learn more about how we treat personally identifiable and other information.
 We provide this Privacy Policy because you have a right to know what information we collect, how it is protected and used, and the circumstances under which it may be disclosed.
-If you have comments, suggestions, questions, or concerns about our Privacy Policy, please contact us via email at [management@indicustom.com](mailto:management@indicustom.com), or in writing at: Attention: Management, indi, 1201 Park Avenue, Emeryville, CA 94608.
+If you have comments, suggestions, questions, or concerns about our Privacy Policy, please contact us via email at , or in writing at: Attention: Management, indi, 5515 Doyle St., Suite #15, Emeryville, CA 94608.

 Online Privacy Standards.
 While there are no official standards governing privacy practices on the internet, we follow the principles supported by the Federal Trade Commission’s Fair Information Practices Principles, currently available at
 <http://www.ftc.gov/reports/privacy3/fairinfo.htm>.